TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-upgrade-rca.md

     ownershipId="AzureData_AzureCosmosDB"
 />

-# Upgrade to Mongo server version 3.6
+# Upgrade to Mongo server version 4.0

-## Upgrade to Mongo server v3.6
+## Upgrade to Mongo server v4.0

-Your database account <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> can now be upgraded to the latest version of Azure Cosmos DB's API for MongoDB v3.6.
-Upgrading to the Mongo engine version 3.6 will provide the most up-to-date functionality, as well as enhancements in performance and stability.
+Your database account <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> can now be upgraded to the latest version of Azure Cosmos DB's API for MongoDB v4.0.
+Upgrading to the Mongo engine version 4.0 will provide the most up-to-date functionality, as well as enhancements in performance and stability.

 The upgrade process will not result in any service interruptions nor require any downtime. <!--$MigrationCondition-->[MigrationCondition]<!--/$MigrationCondition-->

-### Benefits of upgrading to version 3.6
+### Benefits of upgrading to version 4.0

 - Enhanced performance and stability
 - Support for new database commands
 - Support for aggregation pipeline by default and new aggregation stages
+- Support for multi-document transactions within a fixed collection
 - Support for Change Streams
 - Support for compound Indexes
 - Cross-partition support for the following operations: update, delete, count and sort